Chris Baines

-Chris Baines (born 4 May 1947) is an English naturalist, one of the UK's leading independent environmentalists.
+John Christopher Baines (born 4 May 1947) is an English naturalist, one of the UK's leading independent environmentalists.
 He is a horticulturalist, landscape architect, naturalist, television presenter and author.

 Baines grew up in Sheffield, West Riding of Yorkshire.
-He worked in the local parks department when he left school, and then studied horticulture and landscape architecture at university.
+He worked in the local parks department when he left school, and then studied horticulture and landscape architecture at Wye College, University of London.